 Let’s have a quick reminder of the recovery methods most usually utilised by commercial landlords, all of are – or shortly will be – available once again.

-Summary of diligence
+Summary of Diligence

 Where leases contain the relevant consents and provisions allowing for the identification of the quantities payable, and have been recorded in the Books of Council and Session for preservation and execution, landlords can engage in what is known as summary diligence.